Loki-Astari/loki-astari.github.io/source/_posts/2015-01-15-c-plus-plus-by-example-smart-pointer-part-ii.markdown

 footer: true
 subtitle: C++ By Example
 author: Loki Astari, (C)2013
 description: C++ By Example.
-Part 2 Shared Pointer
+Part 2 Shared Pointer.
+In this article we cover some of the common implementation techniques used for a smart pointer that provides shared ownership of a resource.
 ---
 So in [the previous article](http://lokiastari.com/blog/2014/12/30/c-plus-plus-by-example-smart-pointer/) I covered a basic `unique` pointer where the smart pointer retained sole ownership of the pointer.
 The other common smart pointer we encounter is the `shared` pointer (SP).
 In this case the ownership of the pointer is shared across multiple instances of SP and the pointer is only released (deleted) when all SP instances have been destroyed.